AdrienLapasset/pivot-panda/README.md

     gatsby develop
     ```

-    Your site is now running at http://localhost:8000 !
+    Site is now running at http://localhost:8000
+    View GraphiQL, an in-browser IDE, to explore your site's data and schema is running at http://localhost:8000/\_\_\_graphql